Digit404/ShellLM/README.md

 - Saving and loading conversations from JSON files
 - Retry option to generate alternative responses
 - AskGPT mode for brief answers to questions
-- Supports GPT-3.5 GPT-4 and GPT-4-turbo-preview
+- Supports GPT-3.5, GPT-4, and GPT-4-turbo-preview
+- Image generation: Generate images using the DALL-E API.
+The generated images are saved in the `.\images` folder.

 ## Installation